mcgnly/DeveloperDocumentation/Android/Reference.md

 ## Sample Project

 We've built an easy to implement, quick and simple thermometer application to get you introduced to the relayr Android world.
-Have a look [here](https://github.com/relayr/android-demo-apps) to get inspired
+Have a look <a href="https://github.com/relayr/android-demo-apps/tree/master/thermometer">here</a> to get inspired